-Progress in eConsent over the next decade was slow, with the clinical research industry overdue to implement quick, secure, and flexible enrollment and consent options.
+Progress in eConsent solutions over the next decade was slow, with the clinical research industry overdue to implement quick, secure, and flexible enrollment and consent options.
 Then the COVID-19 public health crisis arrived and quickly became a major catalyst for eConsent adoption.
 The COVID-19 pandemic accelerated the rollout of decentralized trials (DCT) and hybrid trials are rapidly becoming part of the new normal so eConsent is becoming ever more critical in supporting clinical research.
 So far, evidence indicates that the use of eConsent has advantages over traditional paper methods by:

 - Offering better participant experience

 - Improving efficiency

 - Eliminating administrative overhead